github/opensource.guide/_articles/how-to-contribute.md

 * **Contributors:** Everyone who has contributed something back to the project.
 * **Community Members:** People who use the project.
 They might be active in conversations or express their opinion on the project's direction.

-Larger projects may also have subcommittees or working groups focused on different tasks, such as tooling, triage, community moderation, and event organizing.
+Bigger projects may also have subcommittees or working groups focused on different tasks, such as tooling, triage, community moderation, and event organizing.
 Look on a project's website for a "team" page, or in the repository for governance documentation, to find this information.

 A project also has documentation.
 These files are usually listed in the top level of a repository.

 * **LICENSE:** By definition, every open source project must have an [open source license](https://choosealicense.com).
 If the project does not have a license, it is not open source.
 * **README:** The README is the instruction manual that welcomes new community members to the project.
-It explains why the project is useful, how to get started, and may point to other important links, such as the license or contributing docs.
+It explains why the project is useful and how to get started.
-* **CONTRIBUTING:** Whereas READMES help people use the project, contributing docs help people contribute to the project.
+* **CONTRIBUTING:** Whereas READMES help people _use_ the project, contributing docs help people _contribute_ to the project.
 It explains what types of contributions are needed and how the process works.
-While not every project has a CONTRIBUTING file, its presence is a signal that this is a welcoming project to contribute to.
+While not every project has a CONTRIBUTING file, its presence signals that this is a welcoming project to contribute to.
 * **CODE_OF_CONDUCT:** The code of conduct sets ground rules for participants' behavior associated and helps to facilitate a friendly, welcoming environment.
-While not every project has a CODE_OF_CONDUCT file, its presence is a signal that this is a welcoming project to contribute to.
+While not every project has a CODE_OF_CONDUCT file, its presence signals that this is a welcoming project to contribute to.
 * **Other documentation:** There might be additional documentation, such as tutorials, walkthroughs, or governance policies, especially on bigger projects.

-Finally, open source projects tend to use the following tools to organize discussion.
+Finally, open source projects use the following tools to organize discussion.
 Reading through the archives will give you a good picture of how the community thinks and works.

 * **Issue tracker:** Where people discuss issues related to the project.
 * **Pull requests:** Where people discuss and review changes that are in progress.
-* **Discussion forums or mailing lists:** Some projects may use these channels for conversational topics (ex. "how do I..." or "what do you think about..." instead of bug reports or feature requests).
+* **Discussion forums or mailing lists:** Some projects may use these channels for conversational topics (ex. _"How do I..."_ or _"What do you think about..."_ instead of bug reports or feature requests).
 Others use the issue tracker for all conversations.
 * **Synchronous chat channel:** Some projects use chat channels (such as Slack or IRC) for casual conversation, collaboration, and quick exchanges.

 ## Finding a project to contribute to

-Now that you've figured out how open source projects work, it's time to find a project to contribute to.
+Now that you've figured out how open source projects work, it's time to find a project to contribute to!

 If you've never contributed to open source before, take some advice from U.S. President John F. Kennedy, who once said, _"Ask not what your country can do for you - ask what you can do for your country."_

 Contributing to open source happens at all levels, across projects.
 You don't need to overthink what exactly your first contribution will be, or how it will look.

 Instead, start by thinking about the projects you already use, or want to use.
 The projects you'll actively contribute to are the ones you find yourself coming back to.

 Within those projects, whenever you catch yourself thinking that something could be better or different, act on your instinct.

 Open source isn't an exclusive club; it's made by people just like you.
 "Open source" is just a fancy term for treating the world's problems as fixable.

 You might scan a README and find a broken link or a typo.
 Or you're a new user and you noticed something is broken, or an issue that you think should really be in the documentation.
 Instead of ignoring it and moving on, or asking someone else to fix it, see whether you can help out by pitching in.
 That's what open source is all about!